notofonts/noto-docs/src/website/use.md

 The Google Fonts team recommends that you download the Noto font families that you need from the [Google Fonts Noto](https://fonts.google.com/noto/) website.

-However, you can also download development builds of the Noto fonts in several formats.
-These fonts may differ slightly from the fonts available on Google Fonts:
+However, you can also download **development builds** of the Noto fonts in several formats.
+These fonts may contain bugs and may differ slightly from the fonts available on Google Fonts.

 - [Download all non-CJK Noto](https://github.com/googlefonts/noto-fonts/archive/refs/heads/main.zip) fonts or visit the [repository](https://github.com/googlefonts/noto-fonts) on Github.
 - [Download all Noto CJK](https://github.com/googlefonts/noto-cjk/archive/refs/heads/main.zip) fonts or visit the [repository](https://github.com/googlefonts/noto-cjk) on Github.
 This includes versions in the space-saving [OpenType Collection](https://github.com/googlefonts/noto-cjk/blob/main/README-formats.md) (`.ttc`) format.